Liberals say new bill would guarantee 'fair' pay for workers under government contract

 Published Tuesday, April 17, 2018 10:46AM EDT

-TORONTO -- Construction workers, building security guards and cleaners who are under government contracts would receive a "fair" wage under new legislation Ontario's governing Liberals will introduce Tuesday and hope to pass before the June provincial election.
+TORONTO -- Construction workers, building security guards and cleaners under government contracts would receive a "fair" wage under legislation Ontario's governing Liberals introduced Tuesday and hope to pass before the June provincial election.

 The new legislation -- called the Government Contract Wages Act -- would establish minimum pay rates for workers in those sectors and require contractors and subcontractors hired by the government to abide by them.